Setting Clear Goals for Your Business Blog (Before You Write a Word)

 Brand awareness differs from brand authority in that the content you create is either consciously created to be more shareable or for repurposing.

-Generally speaking, content created with any goal in mind will help build brand awareness, as it provides another touchpoint for users entering the funnel via your website, as well as through search if the page is ranked.
-Creating content with the greater purpose of sharability, however, will drastically change the way you write the content in some cases.
+Generally speaking, content created with any goal in mind will help build brand awareness, as it provides another touchpoint for users entering the funnel via your website and, if the page is ranked, through search.
+Creating content with the greater purpose of sharability, however, will drastically change how you write in some cases.

 More shareable imagery and infographics, condensed writing and snappy, quotable lines, and so on, are all methods of creating a piece of content that can be easily shared.
 Once created, internal teams can easily repurpose blog content for other platforms due to its structured nature.